Light Years (Jamiroquai song): Critical reception

-Larry Flick wrote in a Billboard review of the single, "Jamiroquai complements a horn-riddled funk throwdown with savvy remixes that flirt with mainstream house and hip-hop concepts without eliminating the quirky tone of the original version."
+Larry Flick wrote in a Billboard magazine review of the single, "Jamiroquai complements a horn-riddled funk throwdown with savvy remixes that flirt with mainstream house and hip-hop concepts without eliminating the quirky tone of the original version."
 Pan-European magazine Music & Media commented, "When J.K quotes his master by saying "now I get that sunshine in my life", we don't have to tell you what the best track off Space Cowboy sounds like.
 Wonderful, of course, and soulful."
 Roger Morton from NME felt it "gets its funky piano ass out to expose some sunshine-of-my-life spiritedness".

-Music video

-The Music video shows clips of Snowboarding along with the band partaking in the activity.

-It was produced to promote the single, directed by Christian Stevenson.
-It was later made available on Jamiroquai's official YouTube channel in 2009 and had generated almost 1 million views as of October 2021.